NensiSkenderi/agency-management-system/README.md

-# Agency management system for its employees
+# Agency management system for storing client data

 ## About The Project